Another Word For PERFECT

 exhaustive

-Adjective : Including every possible element
+Adjective : Including every possible element: fully comprehensive.

-Adjective : (now rare) Causing exhaustion; very tiring
+Adjective : (now rare) Causing exhaustion; very tiring.

 alright